Papás por siempre: Release

 Papás por siempre premiered first in the United States on Vix on 19 September 2025, with five episodes being released each week.
+The final two episodes were released on 9 January 2026.
 In Mexico, the season premiered on Las Estrellas on 13 October 2025.

 Music

 Papás por siempre (Banda Sonora) is the soundtrack album to the season.
 It was released by Moon Moosic Records on 31 October 2025.
 Like the soundtrack for the first season, it features new versions of songs from children's telenovelas produced by Rosy Ocampo.